-In American think tanks, selection of general research topics can be influenced by outside sources (management, external funding agencies, or government policy shifts).
+In American think tanks, selection of general research topics can be influenced by outside sources (management, external funding agencies, Copyright © 2019 by the Board of Trustees of the Leland Stanford Junior University.
+All rights reserved.

+or government policy shifts).
 But the final selection is usually subject to mutual agreement, and the findings of research are not supposed to be dictated by outside pressures.
 At the same time, both US think tanks and university research institutes are expected to maintain analytical independence from their funders.
 If the funding body does seek to interfere with a research project or promote its own agenda, there is an established expectation that its funding should be rejected.
 More often than not, there is a process of mutual consultation between researcher, think tank, and potential external funding bodies-through which interests are de-conflicted and grants are negotiated to the mutual satisfaction of all parties.
 While this is the optimal scenario, there have been cases revealed in the US media in recent years in which such principles were abridged.